By CRISTINA SILVA

 Inflation Protection

 The measures give “people the option of using money that won’t lose any purchasing power to inflation,” said Rich Danker, economics director at the American Principles Project.
 The Washington-based public-policy group supports the steps as well as a return to the gold standard, which pegged the dollar’s value to bullion.
-President Richard Nixon formally ended the convertibility of U.S. currency to the precious metal in 1971.
+President Richard Nixon formally ended the convertibility of U.S. currency to the precious metal in 1971.“People in these states find the idea of having the option to use hard currencies appealing over these policies they have no control over,” Danker said.

 The U.S. Constitution bars states from coining money and also forbids them from making anything except gold and silver coin tender for paying debts.
 Advocates say that opens the door for the states to allow bullion as legal tender.
 The measure being considered in South Carolina would recognize foreign or domestic minted coins as legal tender.